Category: CliftonStrengths

 This is where coaching begins.
 We learn to discover how we used our own strengths in the past and everyday life.
 We learn compensation and cooperation by learning to love all themes.
 And we develop strategies to invest specifically in the strengths.

 If you decide to coach with me, please take this version of the CliftonStrengths 34 report with you.
 The two limits are important in our cooperation, as are the painted sentences in the first strengths.
-I would be happy to show you more treasures that CliftonStrengths has discoveRed in you.
+I would be happy to show you more treasures that CliftonStrengths has discovered in you.

 • Modes of Progression